- Latin America

 Whether or not you have a college degree, you can be an English teacher in Europe, but choose your future European homeland wisely.
 Countries like Spain, Germany, and Russia do not require that their foreign English teachers have bachelor's degrees, whereas Poland, Hungary, and Turkey do.

 You also need to consider visa procedures when deciding where you'd like to live and teach.
 It is notoriously difficult for non-EU citizens to get a work visa as an English teacher in Portugal.
 For those of you with EU citizenship, you have the legal right to work in any EU country, so enjoy the beaches of Porto and Lisbon for us Americans.
 But don't worry Americanos - there are at least eight countries in Europe where you can get a work visa with the help of your language school.

 Work with your Admissions Advisor to learn more about your dream country in Europe and whether it is a good teaching market for you.
-In addition here are some excellent resources to check in your research:
+In addition, there are some excellent resources to check in your research:

-If you are a native English speaker with our high-level of TEFL certification, you will be well qualified for jobs throughout Europe, so don't blindly accept the first teaching contract that you receive.
+Consider working at several schools too.
+If you are a native English speaker with our high-level TEFL certification, you will be well qualified for jobs throughout Europe, so don't blindly accept the first teaching contract that you receive.
 You can expect to receive multiple job offers if you follow our job search guidance, so let us know when the offers start pouring in so that we can assist you in reading through the fine print of your contracts so that you choose the best school(s) for you!